 Operations at Amsterdam Airport Schiphol generate waste, effluent and emissions into the atmosphere.
 In addition to noise limits, Royal Schiphol Group and the airlines using the Royal Schiphol Group airports are subject to a range of environmental legislation and regulations relating to human health, safety and the protection of the environment, including regulations on air quality, malodour from airport operations and public health and safety.
-In March 2023, the Dutch Labour Inspectorate (Nederlandse Arbeidsinspectie) published the first part of its report regarding the effect and reduction of ultra-fine particles (UFP) and substances of very high concern (zeer zorgwekkende stoffen, ZZS) at Amsterdam Airport Schiphol.
-The report sets out the requirement that Amsterdam Airport Schiphol and the eight ground handling companies at Amsterdam Airport Schiphol replace equipment with a diesel motor with electrically driven equipment, where there is a viable electrically driven alternative available within two years.
+Currently two relevant discussions are pending relating to such regulations.
+First, Royal Schiphol Group is in discussions with the Federation of Dutch Trade Unions (Federatie Nederlandse Vakbeweging, FNV) and the Dutch Labour Inspectorate (Nederlandse Arbeidsinspectie) about the possible effect and reduction of ultra-fine particles (UFP) and substances of very high concern (zeer zorgwekkende stoffen, ZZS) at Amsterdam Airport Schiphol.
 Additionally, as part of a broader campaign of the Dutch Environmental Defence (Milieudefensie), Royal Schiphol Group is one of the 29 Dutch companies that has received a request to provide a reduction plan for its CO2-emissions.
 On 14 April 2022, Royal Schiphol Group shared its refined sustainability plan with the Dutch Environmental Defence outlining, amongst other, its sustainability goals for 2030 and 2050.